davidde/resume/README.md

 > At least now I know why people generally don't write their resumes in HTML + CSS... 😬

 ## Project Goals
-* Recreate my [canva](https://www.canva.com) resume as a webpage.
+* Create my resume as a webpage.
 * Optimize the code for a clean single page "Print to PDF" browser export.
-* Import everything efficiently from a data store that can be easily modified.
+* Import all data efficiently from a file that can be easily modified.

 &nbsp;
 > [!IMPORTANT]
 > * Because CSS by itself gets unwieldy fast, we are choosing to install **TailwindCSS v4** using the [**standalone CLI**](https://tailwindcss.com/blog/standalone-cli), meaning no javascript or node.js is involved.
 We're currently working on **Windows 11**.
 > * Because the HTML gets large really fast (especially with inlined svg's), we're splitting them into several "template" files and using Javascript to inject them into the page.
-This approach also allows filling them with data from the `data.js` file.
+This approach also allows importing the data from the `data.js` file.
 &nbsp;

 ## Installing TailwindCSS